 If there is no alternative available, or the employee is unable or unwilling to agree to an alternative, the college may take action including, but not limited to, an involuntary transfer or termination of employment.

-Requests for exceptions
+Requests for exceptions back to top

 The college shall not employ or contract with a family/household member of the president except under extraordinary circumstances deemed necessary and with explicit prior approval by the chair of the board of trustees

-For the purposes of this policy, family/household members include: spouse, sibling, parent, child, grandparent, grandchild, niece, nephew, in-law, domestic partner, and person in a co-habitation relationship, as well as step-parents, stepchildren, step-siblings, step-grandparents and step-grandchildren.
+For the purposes of this policy, family/household members include: spouse, sibling, parent, child, grandparent, grandchild, niece, nephew, in-laws, domestic partner, and person in a co-habitation relationship, as well as step-parents, stepchildren, step-siblings, step-grandparents and step-grandchildren.
 This policy also applies to intimate partners defined as a person with whom the employee is having a current romantic and/or sexual relationship.

 Occurs when a person who (by virtue of his or her position with the college) has authority to grant or deny college-related benefits, but abandons professional judgment and confers those benefits because of some special relationship rather than on the basis of merit or qualifications.